tao-foundation/teominer/README.md

 [@davilizh](https://github.com/davilizh) made improvements to the CUDA kernel hashing process and added this flag to allow changing the number of tasks it runs in parallel.
 These improvements were optimised for GTX 1060 GPUs which saw a large increase in hashrate, GTX 1070 and GTX 1080/Ti GPUs saw some, but less, improvement.
 The default value is 4 (which does not need to be set with the flag) and in most cases this will provide the best performance.

-### What is ethminer's relationship with [Genoil's fork]?
+### What is teominer's relationship with [Genoil's fork]?

 [Genoil's fork] was the original source of this version, but as Genoil is no longer consistently maintaining that fork it became almost impossible for developers to get new code merged there.
 In the interests of progressing development without waiting for reviews this fork should be considered the active one and Genoil's as legacy code.

 ### Can I CPU Mine?

-No, use geth, the go program made for ethereum by ethereum.
+No, use rteo, the rust TEO client program made for TEO by tao-foundation.
+In near future, CPU mining will supported on this teominer.

 ### CUDA GPU order changes sometimes.
 What can I do?